Douglas Fairbanks Jr.: Little Caesar

 Fairbanks had a role supporting Edward G. Robinson in Little Caesar (1931), filmed in August 1930.
 "We knew it was going to be good when we were making it, but not that it would become a classic", he later said.
 The movie was a big hit, and Warner Bros. offered Fairbanks Jr. a contract with cast and script approval – a condition which, Fairbanks Jr. says, was only offered to one other actor at the studio, Richard Barthelmess.

 "By sheer accident, I had four successes in a row in the early '30s, and although I was still in my 20s, I demanded and received approval of cast, story, and director.
 I don't know how I got away with it, but I did!"
 Because he spoke French, he was put in L'aviateur (1931).
 Back in Hollywood, he was in Chances (1931) and I Like Your Nerve (1931) with Young.

 In June 1931, he starred in another play, The Man in Possession, which he also produced along with Sid Grauman.
 Fairbanks said he wanted to stay away from costume adventures, which were associated with his father.
-He starred in two for Alfred E Green, Gentleman for a Day (1932) with Joan Blondell and It's Tough to Be Famous (1932).
+He starred in two pictures for Alfred E Green, Gentleman for a Day (1932), a melodrama with Joan Blondell, and the comedy It's Tough to Be Famous (1932).
 He starred in a film shot in French, L'athlète incomplet (1932).

 He starred in Love Is a Racket (1932) for William Wellman and Scarlet Dawn (1932) for William Dieterle.
 Fairbanks did another with Green, Parachute Jumper (1933), which gave an early co-starring role to Bette Davis.
 Fairbanks starred again with Young in The Life of Jimmy Dolan (1933) and did The Narrow Corner (1933) with Green.
 RKO borrowed Fairbanks to support Katharine Hepburn in Morning Glory (1933), a big success.

 Fairbanks was reunited with Howard in Captured!
 (1933).
 In 1934, Warner asked all its stars to take a 50% pay cut because of the Depression.
 Fairbanks Jr. refused and was fired from the studio.
 He received a job offer from Britain and spent the next few years there, taking a residence in London's Park Lane.